 - 1 Week Calendar broken down just the way you need it

-If you’re tired of your overwhelming to do list and ready for a road map to help you conquer that sucker, the Productivity Planner is for you.
+Then the Productivity Planner is for you.
 It’s created BY an ADHD Brain FOR ADHD Brains.
 To help you get back on track.